Wikimedia-Suomi/wikikysely/privacy-policy.md

 - When app is running in Toolforge only OAuth logins are in use.

 ## Survey data
-- Your submitted questions and answers are kept in the database.
-They may be shown with your username and included in aggregated statistics or data exports.
-  - Note: Currently username or per user answers are not visible to others.
-However, user can select the export which include answers by user.
+- Questions and answers submitted by user are stored in the database.
+Questions and aggregated answers of all users (without usernames) are displayed to other users.
+Users can view, edit, and delete their own answers.
   - This is area which is currently under investigation how and what information we are showing and it is likely to changed. (ie. new aggregated statistics)
 - In Toolforge all data in database can be accessed by admin users in Wikikysely Toolforge project.
 Data is used for debugging and developing the app and are not shared.